-The funicular de Montjuic is now part of the integrated transport system of the city so the good news is that you don’t have to pay for a separate ticket.
-It links the city to Montjuic and can be reached via metro Lines 2 and 3 at Paral-lel metro station.
-The funicular runs until 8pm or 10pm depending on the time of the year and is very frequent.
+More recently, the funicular section that connected Montjuic Gardens to the castle was closed.
+This section is now covered by the Montjuic cable car.
+Moreover, the funicular de Montjuic is now part of the integrated transport system of the city!
+So the good news is that you don’t have to pay for a separate ticket.
+It links the main city path to the hill of Montjuic; and can be reached via metro Lines 2 and 3 at Paral-lel metro station.
+The funicular runs until the 20:00 to 22:00 hours, depending on the time of the year and is very frequent.

-It provides a very quick and easy way to get to Montjuic and the Joan Miro museum.
-If you wish to go on to Montjuic castle then you can take the Teleferic or buses 55 and 150 which you can catch from the stop right outside the funicular entrance.
+It provides a very quick and easy way to get to Montjuic, the Joan Miró museum, the Palau Sant Jordi and the Olympic Stadium.
+Don’t you want to visit and explore the historical Montjuic castle?
+It’s easy: you can just take the Teleferic or buses 55 and 150; which you can catch from the stop right outside the funicular entrance.
 There is a lot to see and do in Montjuic with many beautiful parks to wander through and a spectacular view of Barcelona from the Montjuic castle, all of this is made easily accessibly by the Funicular de Montjuic.

 Fall & Winter

 - Monday to Friday from 07:30 to 20:00

 - Saturdays, Sundays and holidays from 09:00 to 20:00